Comum/react-personal-page/README.md

 # Tests
 To run unit and integration tests, you'll need to run:
-`npm run test`
+`npm test`

 To check the project's test coverage, you'll need to run:
-`npm run coverage` - this will serve the test coverage in your browser
+`npm coverage` - this will serve the test coverage in your browser
 or
-`npm run test --coverage` - this will print the coverage report in the terminal
+`npm test --coverage` - this will print the coverage report in the terminal

 # Changelog generation
 Every project should have a changelog so every one can have an understanding about the project's evolution at each version.
 For that we have [commitizen](https://github.com/commitizen/cz-cli) along with [conventional-changelog](https://github.com/conventional-changelog/conventional-changelog) to automatically generate a changelog from the project's history.

 To generate the changelog file you'll  need to run:
-`npm run changelog`
+`npm changelog`